-- During the first week of classes, a student may withdraw from one or more courses, add courses or change from one section to another section of the same course. - During the second and third weeks, a student may withdraw from a course or courses by logging into their CUNYfirst account or stop by the Office of the Registrar during business hours. - Withdrawals during these first three weeks will not appear on the student's transcript but the student may be liable for tuition.
-If the graduate student withdraws from all courses in the first week, they will need to file a new application for the graduate program. - There is no fee for withdrawals only (although students may be liable for tuition); there is an \$18.00 program change fee (and the possibility of additional tuition). - A student may withdraw from a course or courses from the fourth through the tenth week of classes by logging into their CUNYfirst account or stop by the Office of the Registrar during business hours.
+- During the first week of classes, a student may withdraw from one or more courses, add courses or change (will incur change fee and/or tuition fees) from one section to another section of the same course by logging into their CUNYfirst account or stopping by the Office of the Registrar during business hours.
+If a graduate student withdraws from all courses in the first week, they will need to file a new application for the graduate program.. - During the second and third weeks, a student may withdraw from a course or courses by logging into their CUNYfirst account or stopping by the Office of the Registrar during business hours. - Withdrawals during these first three weeks will not appear on the student's transcript but the student may be liable for tuition. - Withdrawals from the fourth through the tenth week of classes may be done by logging into their CUNY-first account or stopping by the Office of the Registrar during business hours.
 This action will be recorded on the student's record with a grade of "W", in accordance with CUNY's regulations.